fade2g/FlashCards/README.md

 This is my "Mobile Flashcards" submission project for Udacity's React Nanodegree

-The project is based on react-native and developped and tested from **android** devices.
+The project is based on react-native and developed and tested from **android** devices.
-It has been tested with a physical Android 7 device and Andoird simulator from the Android SDK.
+It has been tested with a physical Android 7 device and Android simulator from the Android SDK.

 ## Installing